 •It was made with full financial disclosure from both parties.

-If the judge is satisfied, the agreement will be approved and made into a court order.If a settlement cannot be reached during negotiation or mediation proceedings, the case will go to trial.
+If the judge is satisfied, the agreement will be approved and made into a court order.If a settlement cannot be reached during negotiation proceedings, the case will go to trial.

 Receiving a Temporary Order

-After failed negotiation or mediation, a summons and complaint should be filed with the court.
+After failed negotiation, a summons and complaint should be filed with the court.
 In addition, a motion for temporary relief may also be filed.
 This motion asks the court to make a temporary decision on one issue, before the official court date.
 Motions for temporary relief may concern the following:

 •Child support and visitation